stratis-storage/stratis-docs/content/multi-threading.md

 be the same, because a later task may enter the engine mutex before an earlier task.

-The motivation for this design is obvious, athough the benefits are not yet realized in this preliminary multi-threading implementation.
+The motivation for this design is obvious, although the benefits are not yet realized in this preliminary multi-threading implementation.
 In future, we expect to relax the requirement that each task have exclusive access to the entire engine and lock only the relevant parts of the engine.
 With that